NBnet/nbnet-testnet/README.md

 make prepare

 # Create genesis data for the new testnet,
-# and create an initial node instance for it.
+# and create an initial node instance for it,
+# `make` is equal to this ops.
 make create_initial_node

 # Start the node.